Neamar/KISS/readme.md

 -------------------
 Different data types can be aggregated via KISS simple interface : apps, contacts, settings...

-Each data types uses three classes :
+Each data types uses four classes :

+* A *loader*, which retrieve all available items at startup
 * A *provider*, which knows all of its items (e.g. all contacts), and responsible for filtering those records according to the query
-* A *holder*, which is a POJO storing simple data for one item (e.g. contact name, display name, phone number, photo)
+* A *pojo*, which is a POJO storing simple data for one item (e.g. contact name, display name, phone number, photo)
-* A *record*, which ensure the *holder* is properly displayed in the list
+* A *result*, which ensure the *pojo* is properly displayed in the list

 Controlling the workflow is *SummonActivity*, intializing the UI, dispatching the query to the providers and ordering the results according to their relevance and user search history.